5wHN28Dg/tele-notify/README.md

 A Python script that monitors specified Telegram chats and forwards messages matching your custom filters to another chat.
 It also supports OCR on attached images and avoids forwarding duplicate messages.

-**⚠️ Disclaimer**: This project is a custom-built solution for a specific problem I encountered, designed solely to meet my personal needs, read the full article [here](https://medium.com/@TogataMirio/a-needle-in-a-haystack-and-the-deadly-pursuit-to-prove-your-worth-88c34f1df79f).
-It is not intended for high-volume use or scenarios that might approach API rate limits.
-Features outside my requirements have not been implemented, so you may need to adapt or modify the code to fit your own use case.

 ## ✨ Features

 * **Keyword-based filtering**: Matches at least one keyword from each of three keyword categories.